PaulB86UK/AAT_Front_End/Readme.md

 *28/02/22

 Add the Dap Provider Part to the App.tsx file and do the modifications listed in the video, add dap provider etc.
+-add the material ui library with yarn add @material-ui/core , also can do npm install @material-ui/core